apache/tvm/docs/dev/index.rst

 Design and Architecture
 =======================

-This document is for developers who want to understand the architectures of the TVM stack and help to develop the project.
+This document is intended for developers who want to understand the architecture of TVM and/or actively develop on the project.
-We organize this page as follows:
+This page is organized as follows:

-- The `Example Compilation Flow Walkthrough`_ section contains a guide to walk you through the components used during a compilation.
+- The `Example Compilation Flow Walkthrough`_ section is a walk through of a typical compilation flow explaining each component used during compilation.
 - The `Logical Architecture Components`_ section describes the logical components.
-  The sections after are specific guides about the logical components, organized by the component's name.
+  The sections after are specific guides focused on each logical component, organized by the component's name.
 - The `How Tos`_ section contains useful tutorials to solve specific development problems.

 This guide provides a few complementary views of the architecture.
-First, we will review an example of end to end compilation flow and discuss the key data structures and the transformations.
+First, we review a single end to end compilation flow and discuss the key data structures and the transformations.
-This runtime-based view shows the interactions of the components when running the compiler.
+This runtime-based view focuses on the interactions of each components when running the compiler.
-Then we will review the logical modules of the codebase and their relations.
-This part provides a more static view of the overall design.
+Then we will review the logical modules of the codebase and their relationship.
+This part provides a static overarching view of the design.

 To get started, please read the `Example Compilation Flow Walkthrough`_  section first for the runtime-based view.
 You can then refer to the architecture diagram in `Logical Architecture Components`_.